 - Worcestershire Sauce.
 A little savory, a little sweet, and lightly tangy.
 It gives the glaze depth.

 - Soy Sauce.
-For that irresistible umami goodness and to balance the sweetness.
+For that irresistible umami goodness and to balance the sweetness (jus as it does my Miso Salmon recipe).

 - Apple Cider Vinegar.
 Adds much-needed acidity and brightens up the glaze.